Creamy Roasted Tomato Basil Soup (No Cream)

 - Chicken or vegetable broth.

-- Olive oil, kosher salt, black pepper, and red pepper flakes.
+- Kosher salt, black pepper, and red pepper flakes.

 - First, roast the tomatoes.
 Preheat the oven to 400 degrees and set out a large rimmed baking sheet.
 Halve the tomatoes.
 I usually scoop out the seeds, as well, which is not strictly necessary but makes for a smoother and more creamy consistency in the end.
 Toss with olive oil, salt, and pepper, and roast for about 35 minutes.

-- Finally, blend the soup.
-I definitely prefer doing this with an immersion blender, so there’s no need to dirty the blender or worry about splashes or spills while pouring the soup.
-Plus, hot liquids can cause the lid of a blender to pop off — my stepdaughter has a scar on her shoulder from that happening when she was a baby! — and using an immersion blender eliminates that risk, as well.
+- Finally, blend the soup and serve.
+I definitely prefer doing this with an immersion blender, so there’s no need to wash a large appliance or worry about splashes or spills while pouring the soup between the blender and the pot

-This recipe makes a large amount, about 8 servings for my family, and keeps well in an airtight container in the fridge for 4-5 days.
-And hurrah — the flavors become even more melded and developed as the soup sits.
+- Storage: This recipe makes a large amount, about 8 servings for my family.
+Leftovers keep well in an airtight container in the refrigerator for 4-5 days.
+The flavors become even more rich as the soup sits.

-Another bonus of not using heavy cream is that this soup freezes beautifully!
-(Cream-based soups and sauces tend to separate in the freezing/defrosting process.)
-Let soup cool completely and store in a freezer-safe container for 3-4 months.
-Be sure to leave a little room in the container for the soup to expand as it freezes solid!
-Defrost in the fridge overnight, then warm on the stove and serve.
+- Freezing: A bonus of not using heavy cream is that this soup freezes beautifully.
+Cream-based soups and sauces are vulnerable to separating in the freeze/defrost process.
+Let extra soup cool completely and store in a freezer-safe container for 3-4 months.
+Be sure to leave a little room in the container for the soup to expand as it freezes solid.
+Thaw in the fridge overnight, then warm on the stove and serve.

-Lastly, do yourself a favor and buy a pack of these perfect containers for storing soups, stews, and chilis!
-They are so convenient!
+- Best Tool for the Job: Do yourself a favor and buy a pack of these perfect containers for storing soups, stews, and chilis.
+They are so convenient for not only storage purposes, but also for giving soup as part of a meal train or for a gift.

 - Creamy Carrot Red Pepper Soup